Operation Thunder Child

 Operation Thunder Child is a 1999 novel by British civil servant Nick Pope.
 Since Pope had worked for the British Ministry of Defence on the subject of unidentified flying objects, the book had to be cleared by the Ministry prior to publication.

 A sequel, Operation Lightning Strike, was published in 2000.

 Plot summary

 The novel deals with UFOs and alien abductions, illustrating how the government and military cope with an increasingly intrusive and hostile alien presence.
 It draws on government work on UFOs and is a "what if" novel that reflects some of the author's concerns about the defence and national security issues raised by the UFO phenomenon.
 The book is a techno-thriller that draws on real crisis-management procedures.

 Critical reception

-The book received mixed reviews, with reviewers both describing it as an "excellent read" and describing the political content of the books as confusing and close to ranting, while other reviewers question the scientific plausibility of aspects of the novel.
+The book received mixed reviews, with reviewers both describing it as an "excellent read" and describing the political content of the book as confusing and close to ranting, while other reviewers question the scientific plausibility of aspects of the novel.